OctopusDeploy/docs/docs/administration/upgrading/guide/index.md

 Some server configuration values are moved from the config file into the database in 3.5+.

 If you are upgrading to a 3.5+ version please backup your server config file prior to upgrading.
-If you need to downgrade then replace the config with the original file after the downgrade and restart Octopus Deploy Server.
+If you need to downgrade then replace the config with the original file after the downgrade and restart the Octopus Server.

 ## Upgrading to Octopus 2019.x or greater